wildabeast/appmaker/readme.md

 A fully running NudgePad server consists of:

 - A control panel Express app running on port 3000
-- user sites which run on ports 3001 - 8000
+- user projects which run on ports 3001 - 8000
 - An http-proxy app which sits in front of all of those on port 80.

 Those ports are also configurable.